 Welcome to Part 2 of my trip to Cornwall!
 I’ve left it longer than I would have liked to write this second part of my trip as I’ve had a lot on lately but let’s get on with it!
-Oh and if you didn’t catch part 1 can you read it here because who would want to read part 2 when your haven’t read part 1..
+Oh and if you didn’t catch part 1 go and catch up now because who would want to read part 2 when your haven’t read part 1..
 That would be crazy.

 SO, Tuesday came around.
 I felt like the week was going super quick but I always feel like any day does when you’re enjoying it.